 The Developer role is responsible for working with other members of the team to build potentially releasable features in every iteration.
 The Developer collaborates with Business analysts and testers on stories and tasks, ensuring that the results meet all functional and acceptance tests.
 The Developer also helps the team resolve impediments, getting help as needed.

 The Tester reading path introduces the key role of testing and what that looks like in Lean-Agile.
 A key Lean-Agile principle is to aim for perfection, to improve constantly.
 It is everyone’s job.
 This informs the role of the testing: it is done early in the process and is the responsibility of the team.
 Every feature and every story must have one or more acceptance tests.
 The outcome of testing is to deliver fairly well-perfected code where defects have no serious consequences.

 The Core Developer Skills reading path introduces the basics of what is required for Developers to write quality code.

 The Scrum reading path introduces essential concepts for Scrum in a Lean-Agile environment.
 Scrum is a conceptual framework for undertaking software engineering projects that embraces and promotes evolutionary change throughout the entire life-cycle of the project.

 Professional software development organizations must adopt multiple disciplines to stay competitive and adapt to change at scale.
 Knowing what skills are required is essential for any development manager but attempting to tackle everything at once can be both daunting for team-members and disruptive to a development workflow.
 This document provides a straightforward, effective path to follow which allows teams to focus on adopting one skill at a time and considers management concerns, like how long it will take for each investment to pay off.
-Explore the roadmap in more detail or download the article (PDF).

 The disciplines and practices library lists resources for a variety of practices in Lean-Agile.
 There are a number related to technical agility.